borisf/borisf.github.io/index.md

 <img src="img/Header.jpg" width="200"/>

-I am a Senior Software Engineer with Linux/Android/Windows system programming experience, working as a Partner Engineer at Google.
+I am a Senior Software Engineer with Linux, Android and Windows experience, working as a Partner Engineer at Google.
 I enjoy the intersection of technology, problem solving and people.

 My career has span from developing Android apps and games to